 Step 4.
 Facilitator input: Ask the participants to consider Case (2).
 Suppose that an international funding agency has loaned a very large sum to the government to construct an irrigation system that will divert streams and rivers from their natural course.
 Suppose there will be inevitable social disruption as a result with local village people forcibly displaced.
 Suppose a study shows that an increase of water-borne or water-related diseases is commonly associated with irrigation projects.
-Also, suppose that the new water routes will affect those displaced to new locations in such a way that women and children water who regularly carry it will have three times longer to walk to fetch water.
-Ask if participants see any lessons from G's case that can be applied to the big irrigation project.
+Also, suppose that the new water routes will affect those displaced to new locations in such a way that women and children water carriers will have three times longer to walk to fetch water.
+Ask if participants see any lessons from Asfaw's case that can be applied to the big irrigation project.

 Step 5.
-Tell participants to imagine that the funding agency in step 4 has been warned of possible opposition to the proposed plan, and as a result they have sent in a consulting sociologist named Dr.Helga Olson from Sweden to ask people like them to identify various ways that their human rights should be taken into account in the planned construction.
-Be sure to name the various human rights that apply connected to related issues that the agency should take into account in the irrigation plans.
-Ms. Olson tells local people she wants to hear their ideas about the human rights that authorize them to be consulted on, comment about. and criticize the funding agency's development project.
-She says to complete this task, they "had better take a good close look at Article 14 of the Convention on the Elimination of All Forms of Discrimination Against Women."
-Engage in some brainstorming whereby participants try to identify and explain the human rights that they think apply to them as they insist on being consulted regarding the project.
-The facilitator will have to keep careful account of those ideas that are mentioned, perhaps with the help of a volunteer to report.
+Tell participants to imagine that the funding agency in step 4 has been warned of possible opposition to proposed plan, and as a result they have sent in a consulting sociologist from Sweden to ask people like them to name various human rights and related issues that the agency should take into account in the irrigation plans.
+She tells local people she wants the ideas they would like to see on what she calls a "List of Human Rights to Development."
+Engage in some brainstorming whereby participants try to think up some proposed human rights that they would like to see in this important "List."
+The facilitator will have to keep careful account of those ideas that are mentioned, perhaps with the help of a volunteer report..

 Step 6.
 Next, explain to the participants that in fact there is a UN Declaration on the Right to Development.
 Read parts of it.
-Explain also that CEDAW refers to the "right to development."
-Read Article 14 to them, and ask participants to try to explain what they think it means.
+Explain also that the African Charter on Human and People's Rights has a "right to development" provision.
+Read the latter to them, and ask participants to try to explain what they think it means.
 What do they think it should mean?
-How could they apply the Declaration on Development as well as the Women's Convention to the development project and to those affected by the water irrigation plan in Case 2?
+How could they make Article 22 more action oriented?
+More helpful, for example, to those affected by the water irrigation plan in Case 2?